IustinJey/Stock_Market_Sytem-GUI-In_development/README.md

 # Stock Market Sytem (Still in development)

 The stock market system developed in C# is an application that allows users to manage and track stocks and transactions on a stock exchange.
 Users can add new stocks to the system and view their current prices, add transactions to buy or sell stocks, and view a chart that displays the stock prices over time.
+Database usign SQL in SMMS.
 The design is inspired by Binance

 # Technologies used:
 - C#